-The effective date of an Approval standard mandates that all products tested for Approval after the effective date shall satisfy the requirements of that standard.
-Products FM Approved under a previous edition shall comply with the new version by the effective date or else forfeit Approval.
+The effective date of this examination standard mandates that all products tested for certification after the effective date shall satisfy the requirements of this standard.

-The effective date of this Standard is one year from date of issue for compliance with all requirements.
+The effective date of this standard is eighteen (18) months after the publication date of the standard for compliance with all requirements.